krishaamer/green-filter-research/research/literature/ai.md

 -   Tristan Greene (2022): when the quality of AI responses becomes good enough, people begin to get confused.

 Bowman (2023) says steering Large Language Models is unreliable; even experts don’t fully understand the inner workings of the models.
 Work towards improving both ***AI steerability*** and ***AI alignment*** (doing what humans expect) is ongoing.
-Liang et al. (2022) believes there’s early evidence it’s possible to assess the quality of LLM output transparently.
+Liang, P. et al. (2022) believes there’s early evidence it’s possible to assess the quality of LLM output transparently.
 Cabitza et al. (2023) proposes a framework for quality criteria and explainability of AI-expressions.
 Khosravi et al. (2022) proposes a framework for AI explainability, focused squarely on education.
 Holzinger et al. (2021) highlights possible approaches to implementing transparency and explainability in AI models.
 While AI outperforms humans on many tasks, humans are experts in multi-modal thinking, bridging diverse fields.

 -   The user experience (UX) of AI is a topic under active development by all the largest online platforms.
 The general public is familiar with the most famous AI helpers, ChatGPT, Apple’s Siri, Amazon’s Alexa, Microsoft’s Cortana, Google’s Assistant, Alibaba’s Genie, Xiaomi’s Xiao Ai, and many others.
 For general, everyday tasks, such as asking factual questions, controlling home devices, playing media, making orders, and navigating the smart city.